-It looks like it’s only a few years away—a portable, wearable PET scan that could be used on the football sidelines (or Portable Pet Scan System1battlefield or anywhere else) to instantly diagnose whether an injured person has sustained brain damage.
+It looks like it’s only a few years away—a portable, wearable PET scan that could be used on the football sidelines (or battlefield or anywhere else) to instantly diagnose whether an injured person has sustained brain damage.
 It would be much

 easier to use onsite and much less expensive than current technology, which requires a patient to be rushed to the hospital and lie still under a large and heavy PET Scanner.